The Secret to Brilliant Broccoli

 Other posts you might like:

 This slow cooker quinoa chili is for right now.
-Can't find meat?
+Can't afford meat?
 No problemo.....

 Sometimes you get lucky and the food you make is both healthy and beautiful....